jatin7gupta/Personal-Projects/README.md

  * **[Ultimate tic-tac-toe](https://jatin7gupta.github.io/Ultimate-tic-tac-toe/)**: AI assignment using mini-max algorithm to play again a predefined opponent on server.

- * **[Ultimate tic-tac-toe](https://jatin7gupta.github.io/Tangram/)**: Implementation of tangram puzzle using Python3.
+ * **[Tangram](https://jatin7gupta.github.io/Tangram/)**: Implementation of tangram puzzle using Python3.
 Tangram is a dissection puzzle consisting of seven flat shapes, called tans, which are put together to form shapes.